photo/frontend/documentation/schemas/Readme.markdown

 ### What are schemas?

 Schemas are the blueprint for various objects in the OpenPhoto platform.
-The most logical example is the [Photo][Photo] object which represents a user's single photo.
+The most logical example is the [Photo][Photo] object which represents a single photo in a user's photo collection.
 Their photo library consists of a collection of [Photo][Photo] objects.
 Other examples are a [User][User] object and [Social][Social] object.